Last Updated: May 9, 2026

 The best way to approach your dino problem is to first figure out what kind of dino has moved into your aquarium.

-The most common dinoflagellate (or “dino” for short) to see in an aquarium is a slimy, stringy brown variety, commonly known as Brown Slime Algae.
+The most common dinoflagellate (or “dino” for short) you’ll see in an aquarium is a slimy, stringy brown variety, commonly known as Brown Slime Algae.
 Most aquarium enthusiasts have dubbed it “the brown menace.”
-They’re not all brown, though.
-They also come in white, yellow, and various shades of green.
+They’re not all brown, though — they also come in white, yellow, and various shades of green.

 In more technical terms, there are four main dinoflagellates you’ll see in your aquarium1: